Communications and Computing & Engineering Building

 Prerequisites: None

 ADPR 201.
-Writing for Strategic Comm.3 Credits.
+Writing for Advertising and Public Relations.3 Credits.

 Written communication is central to most advertising and public relations careers.
 Clear and persuasive writing is one of the tools used in advertising and public relations to convey clients' messages to target publics.
 This writing-intensive course introduces students to the world of professional advertising and public relations writing.
 Topics include press releases and other print tactics, online content and social media.
 Students are involved in both in-class and out-of-class assignments.